MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/insider/overview.md

 # Microsoft 365 Insider Program for Business

-The Microsoft 365 Insider Program for Business offers organizations an opportunity to evaluate new Office subscription features before general release.
-By providing feedback to Microsoft on these features, you and others in your organization can help shape Office to best meet your business needs.
+The Microsoft 365 Insider Program for Business offers organizations an opportunity to evaluate new Microsoft 365 Apps features before general release.
+By providing feedback to Microsoft on these features, you and others in your organization can help shape Microsoft 365 Apps to best meet your business needs.

 ## Benefits to your organization

 Participating in the Microsoft 365 Insider program can provide your organization with the following benefits:

-- **Accelerate deployment:** Validate Office releases prior to deploying them broadly and ensure that applications will continue to work successfully with the current version of Office.​
+- **Accelerate deployment:** Validate Microsoft 365 Apps releases prior to deploying them broadly and ensure that applications will continue to work successfully with the current version of Microsoft 365 Apps.​

-- **Report issues:** Submit feedback on behalf of your organization and help shape Office for your specific business needs.​
+- **Report issues:** Submit feedback on behalf of your organization and help shape Microsoft 365 Apps for your specific business needs.​

 - **Preview new features**: Get a sneak peek of upcoming features and identify the ways they can be best used in your organization.​

-- **Support adoption:** Facilitate change management and speed up the adoption of new Office capabilities.​
+- **Support adoption:** Facilitate change management and speed up the adoption of new Microsoft 365 Apps capabilities.​

 ## Resources available to help you get started